benyanke/uptimemon/README.md

  * Add a dashboard/debug mode, outputing info on all sites
  * Add Exact HTTP code to error string when curl returns 22 code
  * Add custom useragent to tests - for the purposes of cleaning webserver logs
+ * Retry before alerting to confirm actual error instead of single reporting failure
+   * Only log, don't alert, if failure does not get reported

 ### Long Term:
  * Add dashboard functionality - query the script to find site health